leoandres11/ServFlow/README.md

 # ServFlow

+### Multi-Protocol Server • Built with passion by - Arif Khan ❤️

 **ServFlow** is a modern, lightweight, and user-friendly file server designed to make file sharing and remote file management simple.

 It brings **FTP, SFTP, and HTTPS Web Share** into one application with a clean and modern interface.